Medical Office Administration

 MO202 (30 hours)

-Excel for Windows is designed to give students an understanding of spreadsheets.
+Excel for Windows is designed to give medical office administration students an understanding of spreadsheets.
 Topics covered include, but are not limited to: the parts of a worksheet; how to select cells; entering and editing data; searching data; saving and printing; changing the appearance of a worksheet; adding colors, borders, and cell formats; the Fill command; inserting rows and columns; formula structure; relative, absolute, and mixed cell references; and AutoSum.
 Prerequisite: None

 Communication and Human Relations